VDA5050/VDA5050/VDA5050_EN_V1.md

 The traversal of a node also marks the leaving of the edge leading up to the node.
 The edge must then be removed from the `edgeStates` and the actions that were active on the edge must be finished.

-The traversal of the node also marks the moment when the AGV enters the following edge, if there is one.
+The traversal of the node also marks the moment, when the AGV enters the following edge, if there is one.
 The edges actions must now be triggered.
-An exception to this rule is if the AGV has to pause on the edge (because of a soft or hard blocking edge, or otherwise) – then the AGV enters the edge after it begins moving again.
+An exception to this rule is, if the AGV has to pause on the edge (because of a soft or hard blocking edge, or otherwise) – then the AGV enters the edge after it begins moving again.

 ![Figure 13 nodeStates, edgeStates, actionStates during order handling](./assets/Figure13.png)
 >Figure 13 nodeStates, edgeStates, actionStates during order handling